Money Done Right may be compensated if you make a purchase after clicking on a link.

 Here is an extreme example.
 If all of your friends are on board for flying out to Coachella in 2019, but you know you can’t afford it without incurring debt, what will you do?

 We will all have our chance to experience the amazing things this world has to offer, but patience is a virtue.
 It’s much less stressful to go on a trip knowing you’re doing so with a wise financial strategy and money in the bank.

 Rather than going into the red to see Queen Bey perform, save your money for the next six months.
 Then, if your goal is to experience the queen in concert, start planning out a path.

 When you finally achieve it, you’ll experience the show in confidence – without worrying about debt or where your next rent check is coming from.

 Day 8: Do a subscription check-up.

 What bills and subscription memberships do you have on auto pay?
 Are you still using all them?

-Trim is great for giving you a reminder of what’s coming out of your pocket each month.
+Cushion is great for giving you a reminder of what’s coming out of your pocket each month.

 Not only can a tool like this inform you of subscriptions you forgot about long ago, it can also help you visualize how much you’re spending each month.

 As a bonus, Cushion also offers something called the Bill Negotiation Tool to help you talk down the pesky cable and internet bill with the notoriously difficult customer service team.